The 5 C's of a Happy Marriage

 This site contains affiliate links.
 At no cost to you, I may receive a commission from your purchase should you find something you like.
 Thank you.
 Have a great day!

-I want to encourage you and help you get back to those bright and beautiful days you experienced in the beginning of your relationship and help make your marriage strong to battle any storm.
+I want to encourage you and help you get back to those bright and beautiful days you experienced at the beginning of your relationship and help make your marriage strong to battle any storm.

 A happy and healthy marriage takes work.